 Species and experiments were analysed separately due to inherent differences in methodological design as summarised in Figure 1.
 Treatment of females in Experiment 2 are identical from the start of the experiment until the experiment is split after 7 days into the post stress treatment.
 Therefore, data from Experiment 2 over the first 3 time-points were analysed together.
 The final 3 time-points of Experiment 2a after splitting were not statistically analysed, as all flies of both species in these final 3 time-points were completely sterile with only one exception, making these data uninformative.
 Experiment 2b was analysed after the treatments were split and females were presented with new males, in order to assess differences in fertility recovery across temperature treatments.

 To assess the effect of temperature on fertility we used generalised linear mixed models with Bernoulli error distributions.
 We fitted fertility as a binary response variable, temperature and time-point and their interaction as fixed effects, and focal fly ID as a random effect to account for repeated measures.
 We did model selection using Wald Chi-squared likelihood ratio-tests, removing non-significant interactions.
-We retained all main effects and reported statistics of these from type II likelihood ratio tests using the ‘Anova’ function from the ‘car’ package, in the statistical software ‘R’.
-We then reported any pairwise comparisons in which p<0.05.
+We retained all main effects and reported statistics of these from type II likelihood ratio tests using the ‘Anova’ function from the ‘car’ package, in the statistical software ‘R’ (version 3.5.0).
+We then reported any pairwise comparisons in which p<0.05 by using the Wald statistic and p-value from the model summary().
+To do this we ran the model multiple times, setting each level in turn as the baseline compared with the other levels.

 Results